kalanaS95/Light-Weight-DIFT/README.md

 	```
 6. Upon completion of the attack.
 On the victim side Desktop you will be able to see
     a screenshot taken by the attack.
 On the attacker-side, in “Multi-host-screengrab”
+    directory you will be able to see the log file (“processtrace.txt”) produced by the
+    analysis tool.

 6. Now lets transfer processtrace.txt to our host machine using your preferred
     method (i.e. computer that we installed VirtualBox on).
 When transferring the file,